-- (1) As soon as practicable after a registered chiropractor is convicted of an offence or a sex/violence criminal finding is made against a registered chiropractor, the Clerk or other proper officer of the court must (if the court is aware that the person is a registered chiropractor) notify the Board of the conviction or criminal finding together with details of any penalty imposed for the offence. - (2) The regulations may provide that this section does not apply in respect of particular offences.
+(1) As soon as practicable after a registered podiatrist is convicted of an offence or a sex/violence criminal finding is made against a registered podiatrist, the registrar or other proper officer of the court must (if the court is aware that the person is a registered podiatrist)

+notify the Board of the conviction or criminal finding together with details of any penalty imposed for the offence.

+(2) The regulations may provide that this section does not apply in respect of particular offences.